Smoky Mediterranean Chickpea Soup with Roasted Red Peppers

 5 from 5 votes

 This hearty chickpea soup recipe is full of Mediterranean flavors, thanks to a combination of roasted red peppers, smoked paprika, farro, and feta.
-It's an easy, one-pot meal with delicious flavor that comes together in just about an hour, perfect for your next weeknight dinner!
+With chickpeas for protein and farro for heft, it’s a true one-pot meal that comes together in just about an hour, perfect for your next weeknight dinner!

 Bowl of chickpea soup with bowls of parsley and feta in the background.